 The archeological site of ancient Pompeii is one of Italy's top tourist attractions and the modern town of Pompei (spelled with only one i) makes a good base for visiting it.
 Pompeii can also be visited as a day trip from Naples or Sorrento.
-You can see Pompeii's location on this Bay of Naples map.

 Our guide below has useful tips for your visit to ancient Pompeii and links to several photo galleries of the excavations.

 Plan your trip to Pompeii with our visitors' guide.
 You'll find useful information about the excavations including opening hours, how to get to Pompeii, and what to see as well as a little history of the site.

 Hotel Diana is near the FS train station and within walking distance of the ancient Pompeii site.
 The modern town of Pompei (spelled with only one i) makes a good base for visiting the ancient site and other nearby attractions like Mount Vesuvius (a day trip is offered by the hotel) and Herculaneum.
 Since most people visit Pompeii only as a day trip, the town is pretty pleasant in the evening and there's a good restaurant near the hotel.

 The ruins of Pompeii are vast and can be confusing.
 A good way to see them is by taking a guided tour, where you'll also find out interesting things about the site.
 Totally Ruined: The Excavations at Pompeii is a half-day guided walking tour offered by Select Italy.

 The easiest way to visit Pompeii from Rome is on a guided excursion.
 On this tour, booked through Kajubi, you'll travel by bus from Rome to Naples where you'll pass by the city's historic sites and travel through the valley below Mount Vesuvius where you'll see the volcano looming above.
 Upon arrival in Pompeii, you'll have lunch and then visit the Pompeii excavations before being taken back to Rome.